-In 2018, the Board of Directors held six meetings, each lasting between four and eight hours.
+In 2019, the Board of Directors held eight meetings, each lasting between two and eight hours.
 In addition to the statutory matters and periodic reporting on all strategic business units of Migros, including the subsidiaries, the Board of Directors approved various acquisitions, investments and divestments by the subsidiaries and Migros Industry.

 Composition & electoral procedure

-The Board of Directors is composed of 23 members: ten external, independent members and 13 internal members.
-The external, independent persons are the Chairman and the nine members from the business sector.
+The Board of Directors is currently composed of 22 members: nine external, independent members and 13 internal members.
+The external, independent persons are the Chair and the eight members from the business sector.
 Since they are employed by Migros, the Chief Executive Officer, the ten representatives of the ten regional Cooperatives (normally the managing directors) and the two employee representatives are regarded as internal members.
-Of the 23 members, four (17%) are female.
+Of the 22 members, four (18%) are female.

 Working methods & powers